Ventricular tachycardia

 It’s important to get treatment for ventricular tachycardia straightaway.
 If an attack lasts for a long time or is very fast and isn’t treated quickly, it can cause ‘sudden cardiac death’.

 Ventricular tachycardia can sometimes lead to another type of arrhythmia called ventricular fibrillation.
 This is when electrical signals fire off in different areas of your ventricles at the same time.
 It causes an extremely fast, life-threatening heart rhythm.
 Your heart then can’t beat properly, which means it pumps out little or no blood.
-Ventricular fibrillation is more likely to lead to sudden cardiac death, but it can be reversed if you get treatment straight away.
+Ventricular fibrillation is more likely to lead to sudden cardiac death.
+But it can be reversed if you get treatment straight away.

 Watch our animation to see what happens in ventricular fibrillation.